 This is a guide covering lens flares.

-In this guide, we’ll be discussing both sides — how to get rid of it and why some people might want to use it.
+In this guide, we’ll discuss both sides of the issue —how to get rid of it and why some people might want to use it.

 With all that being said, let’s dive in!